How to Plan a Charlotte Mason Homeschool Year

 Of all the homeschooling methods, Charlotte Mason is still my favorite!
 It’s rich, beautiful, and gentle while still creating a challenging homeschool curriculum.
 Once I have a general outline of what I want us to cover, I can grab resources, lay them out by student and subjects, and then put it all neatly into my Charlotte Mason Mother’s Homeschool Designer.

 Which, by the way, I had printed by Family Nest Printing this year.
 I may never print my own again!
-They also printed The Homeschool Garden sessions pictured.
+They also printed the morning time plans pictured.

 Charlotte Mason Morning Time

 Let’s begin at the beginning because that’s a very good place to start.
-We use The Homeschool Garden morning time as the foundation of our day and as a resource from which to pull many of our reading selections.
+We use morning time as the foundation of our day and as a resource from which to pull many of our reading selections.

-You can see all the different subjects covered by The Homeschool Garden and how it breaks down daily by clicking here or on the image below.
+You can see all the different subjects covered by in our morning time and how it breaks down daily by clicking here.
 It really helps cut down on the amount of time we spend “schooling” because we are able to do so much together including: hymns, folksongs, poetry, copywork/grammar, art and composer study, etc.